A TOUGH Wrestling Conditioning Workout (Even If You Don’t Wrestle)

 This wasn't your typical jog all the way home and call it a day.

 First, I had to run the first few minutes up a steady incline.
 I ran instead of jogged, but didn't sprint all out.
-I then walked the distance of 2 or 3 houses, dropped and cranked out 10 push ups.
+I then walked the distance of 2 or 3 houses, dropped and pumped out 10 push ups.

 After the push ups, the hard running began again, this time, through the woods behind my old elementary school, jumping over bushes, downed trees, on the side of a hill and finally sprinting through the elementary school parking lot where I used to go to school.